LOADING ...

 Teller,

-Benny to have gotten a little
+Benny seemed to have a little

-more of his money's worth Gordon did
+more of his worth than Gordon did

 Videos